WASdev/sample.SpringBootMVC/README.md

 ## <a name="app"></a>Changing the Application Startup Process

 We'll now need to change the startup process for our application.
 Traditionally, a Spring Boot application running on an embedded server such as Tomcat simply calls `SpringApplication.run(...)` in its main class (in this case `hello.Application`).
-However, we'll want to have our class extend `SpringBootServletInitializer` instead when being deployed to a Liberty server, as shown below:
+However, our class needs to extend `SpringBootServletInitializer` instead when being deployed to a Liberty server, as shown below:

 ```
 package hello;